drhsqlite/pikchr/doc/userman.md

 ### Default Sizes

-Block objects have default sizes which are determined by variables.
+Block objects have default sizes, which are determined by variables.
 For example, the width of a box is initialized with the value of the `boxwid` variable, which defaults to `0.75in`.